Den-moroz/BookHaven-api/Readme.md

-# **Book Store API**
+# **BookHaven API**

-📚 Welcome to the Book Store API!
+📚 Welcome to the BookHaven API!
 This project was inspired by the need for a robust and efficient solution to manage the operations of a book store.
 Whether you're running a physical bookstore or an online platform, our API provides the tools you need to streamline your book inventory, manage customer data, and handle sales transactions seamlessly.

 ## Table of Contents